 - Contact us (see About Us)

-Be aware, there will not likely just be a simple solution.
+Be aware, a simple solution is unlikely.
 You are taking on a big problem!
 Have patience.
 Make friends not enemies.
 Educate the people who are causing the source of the problem.

 - Looks good

 How to Talk to Your Neighbor

 If your neighbor has lighting that intrudes on the privacy and enjoyment of your property at night, it is very likely that they are not aware that it is bothering you.
 If you are acquainted with them, you might ask them to come over to see the nature of the problem.

 Since it is not difficult to re-aim or change the wattage of a light bulb, it is entirely possible for your neighbor to accommodate your concerns without much effort or expense.
 It is always best to have a solution to offer before making any complaint, in order to assure a successful outcome